greg-harhay/McNemarsSNPAnalysis/README.md

 * PED file groomed as described above
 * MAP file of genome coordinates for each SNP in PED

-## Running McNemar's Analysis: test on SNP from chromosome 28
+## Running McNemar's Analysis: Chromosome 28 example
-McNemars_Chip_Analysis.mlx - Matlab Live Script - currently configured to run SNP resident only on chr 28 to demonstrate running the script and output.
-Can easily change analysis input files within McNemars_Chip_Analysis.mlx by providing file names for the PED, MAP and basename for the  plinkPED, plinkMAP, and basename variables within the script.
+McNemars\_Chip\_Analysis.mlx - Matlab Live Script - currently configured to run SNP resident only on chr 28 to demonstrate running the script and output.
+Can easily change analysis input files within McNemars\_Chip\_Analysis.mlx by providing file names for the PED, MAP and basename for the  plinkPED, plinkMAP, and basename variables within this script.

-## Outputs
-* CSV file of McNemar's test scores, occupancy of McNeamar's contingency table quandrants,  chi-square, chi-square continuity correction , exact p-values, & mid p-values
-* pdf representation of MatLab Livescript (.mlx.pdf)

-###  Evaluation McNemar's contingency table
+###  Evaluating McNemar's contingency table

                                       Control